Andre Smith (offensive tackle): Pre-draft

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

 2009 season

-Smith was eventually drafted sixth overall by the Cincinnati Bengals.
+Smith was selected in the first round with the sixth overall pick by the Cincinnati Bengals.
 He was the first Alabama offensive lineman selected in the first round of an NFL Draft since Chris Samuels in 2000.
 With run-blocking being his premier quality, Smith was projected to start at right tackle for the Bengals.
 However, after a 30-day contract impasse, Smith missed all of training camp and three preseason games, before eventually signing his contract on August 30, 2009.
 It is believed that Smith was looking for a five-year, $40 million deal, but was signed to a four-year contract with only $21 million guaranteed.
 The Bengals also had an option in his contract after the 2010 season to make it a six-year, $42 million agreement.

 Just days after ending his holdout, Smith fractured his left foot during a non-contact drill at training camp in his first week of practice after missing most of preseason.
-He was on roster exemption for the season opener game against the Denver Broncos on September 13, then was added to the active roster the next day and returned to practice in week 7, being inactive for Games 2-10.
+He was on roster exemption for the season opener game against the Denver Broncos on September 13, then was added to the active roster the next day and returned to practice in week 7, being inactive for Games 2–10.
 He played in Games 11–16, and was credited with one start.
 He made his NFL debut on November 29 against the Cleveland Browns.
 On December 13, 2009, Smith was credited with his first official start when usual starting right tackle Dennis Roland lined up as the extra tight end in the Bengals unbalanced line.
 He supported three individual 100-yard rushing efforts over the season's final six games, and aided a Bengals playoff record of 169 rushing yards by running back Cedric Benson in the wild card playoff game against the New York Jets.